lmorchard/blog.lmorchard.com/posts/2022-04-20-building-a-new-creative-writing-habit/index.md

   - habits
 ---

 **TL;DR:** I'm trying to build a new creative writing habit.
 The immediate form that this has taken is a goal of writing [300 words of fiction per day](https://blog.lmorchard.com/tag/fiction/) that I post to my blog.
-I've been using 3-card spreads from a Tarot deck to supply a writing prompts.
+I've been using 3-card spreads from a Tarot deck to supply writing prompts.
 I'm hoping I keep it up.

 <!--more-->